 But, these are the best in my opinion, so that’s why they are included!

-I just wanted to finish up with a little bit of advice when looking to buy your first cooker or even upgrading your cooker.
+I just wanted to finish up with a little bit of advice when looking to buy your first cooker or even upgrade your cooker.

 Freestanding electric cookers are no different.
 Yes, you get small increases like slightly larger oven sizes, better efficiency, increased heat sources for the hob, but are these worth 1.5x or even 2x the price of the model down?